 These hike logs will give you a feel for what the current conditions are, and the experience from other Six-Pack of Peaks challengers.

-This hike is part of the Northern California Six-Pack of Peaks Challenge, a series of challenging hikes up six, diverse and scenic Bay Area mountains.
+This hike is part of the San Francisco Bay Area California Six-Pack of Peaks Challenge, a series of challenging hikes up six, diverse and scenic Bay Area mountains.
 Sign-up to take the challenge today!

 Got a link, tip or favorite aprés-hike restaurant we should add to this page?
 Let us know!